-Chief test driver Teodoro Zeccoli won the Fléron hillclimb on 12 March 1967 with the first version of the 33/2 Sport Prototype, which was nicknamed “Periscopica” because the ram air intake behind the driver looked like a periscope.
+So perfect was the prototype that it even enjoyed a winning debut.
+Chief test driver Teodoro Zeccoli claimed victory in the Fléron Hillclimb near Liège, Belgium on 12 March 1967, driving the first version of the 33/2, which was nicknamed “Periscopica” because the ram air intake behind the driver looked like a periscope.

-In 1968, Alfa Romeo decided to enter it in the World Sportscar Championship, which at the time was a great success with the public.
-Gruelling endurance races drew the biggest crowds in motorsport, including legendary events such as the 24 Hours of Daytona and Le Mans, the 12 Hours of Sebring, the Monza 1000 km, the Nürburgring 500 km and the Targa Florio.
+The Alfa Romeo 33/2 (wherein the number 33 represented the project number and 2 the displacement in litres) was ready to compete in the International Championship for Sports-Prototypes.
+Its gruelling endurance races were the blue-riband events of motorsport, with mythical names such as the 24 Hours of Daytona and Le Mans, the 12 Hours of Sebring, the Monza 1000 km, the Nürburgring 500 km and the Targa Florio.

-Unlike many race cars, the 33 had the advantage of being developed initially as a competition car.
-This later formed the basis for a road version designed by Franco Scaglione, of which only a handful of splendid specimens were produced.
-Alfa Romeo also granted a number of chassis to design studios for the production of prototypes, namely the 33 Carabo by Bertone and the Iguana by Giugiaro, as well as the Roadster, Spider and Coupé Speciale by Pininfarina.
+Unlike many race cars, the 33 had the advantage of being developed initially as a competition vehicle.
+This later formed the basis for a road-going version designed by Franco Scaglione, of which only a handful of superb specimens were produced: the specialist press and the general public alike consider the Alfa Romeo 33 Stradale to be one of the finest sports cars of all time.
+Alfa Romeo also manufactured a number of Stradale chassis specifically for Italy’s top coachbuilders, who used them to create extraordinary show cars including Bertone’s 33 Carabo, Giugiaro's Iguana and Pininfarina’s P33 Roadster, Spider Cuneo and Coupé Speciale.

 Andrea De Adamich—historic Alfa Romeo driver—takes a 33/2 from the Historical Museum in Arese onto the asphalt in the Targa Florio, on the Madonie circuit.